 Which ACT clutch assembly is best for my vehicle?

 It is important to match the proper ACT clutch system with the vehicle and its intended use!
-Knowing what characteristics you want in a clutch and the power capability of the engine is important.
+Knowing what characteristics wanted in a clutch and the power capability of the engine is important.

 What components are in an ACT clutch kit?

-All ACT kits contain a pressure plate and clutch disc, release bearing and alignment tool.
-Pilot bearings are in selected kits that call for a pilot bearing and have it available.
-Kit component parts are listed on our application chart.
+All ACT kits contain a pressure plate and clutch disc.
+Release bearings, alignment tools and pilot bearings (where applicable) are included in selected kits.
+Kit component parts are listed on each kit page and in the

 Are there any special modifications necessary to install an ACT clutch?

 All ACT clutch assemblies are designed to be a direct bolt in replacement for the stock clutch assembly.
 Pedal height adjustments are sometimes necessary depending on application.
-Please refer to our technical bulletins for further information.
+If adjustments for a specific

 Is changing the pilot bearing recommended when installing a new clutch?